mnot/I-D/draft-nottingham-ianabis-spec-reqd.md

 --- abstract

-This document suggests sub-policies that refine the Specification Required registry policy in RFC 8126.
+This document defines sub-policies that refine the Specification Required registry policy in RFC 8126.

 --- middle